TheCvarGroup/passcore/README.md

 - Has a server-side password entropy meter
 - **🆕 Show/Hide Password Toggle** - Toggle visibility for all password fields to verify correct typing
 - **🆕 Password Disallowed Words** - Configurable list of words that cannot be used in passwords
-- **🆕 Modern UI Components** - Updated to MUI v6 with improved accessibility and design
-- **🆕 Enhanced Security** - Latest .NET 8 LTS with updated dependencies and security patches

 - Responsive design that works on mobiles, tablets, and desktops.
 - Works with Windows/Linux servers.